 Is Routine free?

 Yes, Routine has a free forever plan for individual users, students and hobbyists.
 You get access to tasks, calendars, notes and unlimited integrations.
-However, you miss advanced features like contextual capture, time tracking and extensive calendar views.
+However, you’ll miss advanced features like contextual capture, time tracking and extensive calendar views.

 Does Routine work offline?